The international design brand Carlo Ratti Associati developed the prototype of a small experimental bar.

 How Feel the Peel is made

-A cheerful and elegant kiosk, with a large pressing machine surmounted by a dome that acts as an orange holder: it can contain up to 1500.
-At its base stands a 3D printer.
+A cheerful and elegant kiosk, with a large prize-winner surmounted by a dome that acts as an orange holder: it can contain up to 1500.
+A 3D printer dominates at its base.

 How does it work?